zachary-hayward/DA-group-project/README.md

 - Include the ability to add a new record (will need a form in your components)
 - Include the ability to remove/delete records
 - Include the ability to update records (e.g. for correcting typos)
-  - You might have some other information that should be included in your database design, but this may require adjusting your database design - start simple!
+  - You might have some other information that should be included in the database, but this may require adjusting your database design - start simple!
 - Is there any complex data you chose to not include earlier or any way you could expand this dataset?
 - If you haven't already, CSS!